Inside Out (Culture Beat song): Chart performance

-"Inside Out" peaked within the top 10 in Austria, Denmark, Germany and Hungary.
+In Europe, "Inside Out" peaked within the top 10 in Austria, Denmark, Germany and Hungary.
 Additionally, it was a top-20 hit in Belgium, Finland and Switzerland, as well as on the Eurochart Hot 100, where it peaked at number 17 during its 12th week on the chart, on 27 January 1996.
 In the UK, it peaked at number 32 on the UK Singles Chart during its first week on the chart, on 21 January.
 The song also reached number 14 on UK Dance Singles Chart.

 Outside Europe, "Inside Out" became a hit in North America, peaking at number two on the Canadian RPM Dance chart and number 15 on the US Billboard Dance Club Play chart.
-In Australia and New Zealand, the single reached numbers 62 and 44, respectively.
+In Oceania, the single reached numbers 62 and 44 in Australia and New Zealand, respectively.
+In West Asia, it became a top-five hit in Israel, both debuting and peaking at number four on the chart, on 14 November 1995.
+It spent six weeks inside the Israeli top 30.
 "Inside Out" was awarded with a gold record in Germany, with a shipment of 150,000 singles.

 Music video

-The accompanying music video for "Inside Out" was directed by Friedel & Chrudimak.
+The music video for "Inside Out" was directed by Friedel & Chrudimak, produced by DoRo Film GmbH and filmed in the Mojave Desert, the US.
+It was A-listed on German music television channel VIVA and received heavy rotation on MTV Europe in November and December 1995.